cysouw/graphicalgrammar/text/scandinavia.md

 ## Setälä & Nieminen (1946) *Suomen kielen oppikirja*

-Eemil Nestor Setälä (1864-1935) was a well-known a Finnish politician and author of the Finnisch declaration of independence.
+Eemil Nestor Setälä (1864-1935) was a well-known Finnish politician and author of the Finnish declaration of independence.
 However, he was also a professor for Finnish language and literature at Helsinki University and wrote a little booklet *Suomen kielen oppikirja* 'Finnisch language textbook'.
 The first edition appeared in 1898 and has been reprinted various time.
 The version from 1925, that I have consulted, does not have any graphical analyses [@setala1925].

-Kaarlo Nieminen (1887-1955) was a finnish language teacher, later lecturer and professor at Helsinki University.
-After the deatch of Setälä he revised the *Suomen kielen oppikirja* in 1939.
+Kaarlo Nieminen (1887-1955) was a Finnish language teacher, later lecturer and professor at Helsinki University.
+After the death of Setälä he revised the *Suomen kielen oppikirja* in 1939.
 This revision was also reprinted many times.
 The version from 1946, that I have consulted, has an interesting graphical analysis for the example sentence in [@next] as shown in [@fig:setälä1946_68] [@setala1946: 68].
 It is unclear whether this approach with arrows for modification has any precursors, or whether this is an original idea from Nieminen:

 > Lauseenosien keskinäisia suhteita voidaan havainnollistaa piirroksen avulla.
 Josmerkitsemme subjektin paksulla pystysuoralla viivalla, predikaatin siita lähtevalla paksulla vaakasuoralla viivalla, kumpaisenkin määräykset nihin vinosti suuntautuvilla ohuemmilla viivoilla sekä määräysten määräykset taas nihin suuntautuvilla viivoila. [@setala1946: 68]
 >